Shao-Group/anchorage/README.md

   --max_nm_anchors           maximum number of mismatches/indels in anchors permitted --verbose
 ```
+## Additional information for MacOS
+run `ulimit -n 2048` before running anchorage.
+This is needed by kmc.
+See https://github.com/refresh-bio/KMC/issues/140.

 # Example
 We provided an example dataset and its ground truth sequence in the `example` directory.